KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 Zenetism holds that myth and scripture are **structurally encoded** —
 written in symbols, not only in facts.
-While historical events may echo within,
+While historical events may resonate within,
 its purpose is not merely record, but **resonance**.

 When contradictions arise —